Gavin Rossdale on Bush's new album 'The Art Of Survival', cooking with Tom Jones and that 'Woodstock' doc

 Tell us about E.A.T., the cooking show you’ve been making.

 “I’ve only shot two episodes and I’m just finalising a deal to go and shoot in November.
 It’s so simple.
 I have somebody come over and I’ll make food for them and talk to them.
-I just shot with om Jones and [30 Rock alumni] Jack McBrayer.
+I just shot with Tom Jones and [30 Rock alumni] Jack McBrayer.
 It was fucking magic with Tom Jones.
 He’s the magic man.
 We had a good few drinks and we shot the shit about everything I can think of.
 When we edit that episode, it’s gonna be beautiful.”

 You recently made an appearance in the Netflix documentary Trainwreck: Woodstock 99.
 You went on to headline after KoRn which you described as like “jumping off a ship into the darkest ocean”.
 How terrified were you?

 “For for us it was incredible.
 I was really stupid and naïve.
-I didn’t get the sense of what was going on in terms of the looming toxic masculinity there because I was so obsessed with [Jimi] Hendrix and anis Joplin and that original Woodstock.
+I didn’t get the sense of what was going on in terms of the looming toxic masculinity there because I was so obsessed with [Jimi] Hendrix and Janis Joplin and that original Woodstock.
 When I went there I just thought that we had a chronic responsibility to just reflect what they had set out to do.
 Obviously I’d been at incredible festivals in Europe, but when we first broke in the ’90s they didn’t have these massive festivals [in America] in the way.
 So it was brilliant to come on there and sort of feel the weight of responsibility of those incredible musicians that went before us and create a sense of unity.
 I walked out to over 200,000 people and it was madness and brilliant.”

 “I never experienced any that [other stuff that went on] because after the gig we went somewhere else to play.
 I still can’t get my head around the rapes that happened.
 There was just a complete lawlessness.
 At that point, it becomes all about those victims and yet we don’t get to hear enough about their recovery and wellness.
 They’re the ones that matter.
 I think the bands like the [Red Hot] Chili Peppers playing ‘Fire’, that wasn’t their fault.
 They didn’t expect it [fans to set the site on fire].
 But yeah what a mess man.”